FloopInc/GumiPY/README.md

 ### Features
 - Task Management: Organize your tasks efficiently with the bot's task management capabilities.
 - Information Retrieval: Get quick access to relevant information through the bot's intuitive commands.
+- Economy System (WIP) : Manage your finances with the bot's economy system.
+- Advanced Security System : Manage User account security with the bot's advanced security system.
 - Customization: Tailor the bot to suit your needs with customizable settings.

 ### Installation